Falling (TV series)

-Falling is an upcoming British romantic drama television series.
-It is written by Jack Thorne for Channel 4.
+Falling is a six-part British romantic drama television series written by Jack Thorne.
+It aired on Channel 4 from 19 May to 3 June 2026.
 The cast is led by Keeley Hawes and Paapa Essiedu, alongside Rakie Ayola, Jason Watkins, Niamh Cusack, Adrian Scarborough and David Dawson.

+The series premiered on 19 May 2026.

 Premise

-A nun falls in love with a catholic priest.
+A nun falls in love with a Catholic priest.
+Both are deeply committed to their work in the church and in their community.
+Neither are expected to fall in love.
+But when they do, both are forced to wrestle with what it means for them, their vows, and their relationship with God.